AMTC Dresden

 8.1 Application management / job exchange

 We collect and process the personal data of applicants for the purpose of managing the application process.
-The processing may also take place electronically.
-This is particularly the case if an applicant submits corresponding application documents to us electronically, for example by e-mail or via a web form located on the website.
-If we conclude an employment contract with an applicant, the transmitted data will be stored for the purpose of processing the employment relationship in compliance with the statutory provisions.
-If we do not conclude an employment contract with the applicant, the application documents will be automatically deleted two months after notification of the rejection decision, provided that no other legitimate interests on our part prevent deletion.
-Other legitimate interest in this sense is, for example, a duty to provide evidence in proceedings under the General Equal Treatment Act (AGG).
+Processing may also be carried out electronically.
+This is particularly the case if an applicant submits the relevant application documents to us electronically, for example by e-mail or via a web form on the website.
+If we conclude an employment or service contract with an applicant, the transmitted data will be stored for the purpose of processing the employment relationship in compliance with the statutory provisions.
+If we do not conclude a contract with the applicant, the application documents will be automatically deleted two months after notification of the rejection decision, provided that no other legitimate interests on our part prevent deletion.
+Another legitimate interest in this sense is, for example, a duty to provide evidence in proceedings under the General Equal Treatment Act (AGG).

-The legal basis for processing your data is Art.
-88 DS-GVO in conjunction with. § 26 para.
-1 BDSG.
+The legal basis for the processing of your data is Art.
+6 para.
+1 lit. b), 88 GDPR in conjunction with. § Section 26 (1) BDSG.

-Already when calling up those sub-pages in which the map of Google Maps is integrated, information about your use of our website (such as your IP address) is transmitted to Google servers in the USA and stored there.
-This occurs regardless of whether Google provides a user account through which you are logged in or whether no user account exists.
-If you are logged in to Google, your data will be directly assigned to your account.
-If you do not want the assignment with your profile at Google, you must log out of your Google user account.
-Google stores your data (even for users who are not logged in) as usage profiles and evaluates them.
-You have the right to object to the creation of these user profiles, and you must contact Google to exercise this right.
+Information about your use of our website (such as your IP address) is transmitted to Google servers in the USA and stored there as soon as you access those subpages in which the Google Maps map is integrated, provided that you have given your consent within the meaning of Art.
+6 para.
+1 lit. a) GDPR.
+In addition, Google Maps loads Google Web Fonts and Google Photos as well as Google stats.
+The provider of these services is also Google Ireland Limited.
+When you access a page that integrates Google Maps, your browser loads the web fonts and photos required to display Google Maps into your browser cache.
+The browser you use also establishes a connection to Google's servers for this purpose.
+This informs Google that our website has been accessed via your IP address.
+This occurs regardless of whether Google provides a user account that you are logged into or whether no user account exists.
+If you are logged in to Google, your data will be assigned directly to your account.
+If you do not wish your data to be associated with your Google profile, you must log out of your Google user account.
+Google stores your data (even for users who are not logged in) as usage profiles and analyzes them.
+You have the right to object to the creation of these user profiles, but you must contact Google to exercise this right.

-If you do not agree to the future transmission of your data to Google in the context of the use of Google Maps, you also have the option of completely disabling the Google Maps web service by turning off the JavaScript application in your browser.
+If you do not agree to the future transmission of your data to Google in the context of the use of Google Maps, you also have the option of completely deactivating the Google Maps web service by switching off the JavaScript application in your browser.
 Google Maps and thus also the map display on this website can then not be used.

-These processing operations are carried out exclusively when explicit consent is given in accordance with Art.
-6 Para.
-1 lit. a DS-GVO.
+These processing operations are only carried out if express consent has been granted in accordance with Art.
+6 (1) (a) GDPR.

 You can view Google's terms of use at https://www.google.de/intl/de/policies/terms/regional.html, the additional terms of use for Google Maps can be found at https://www.google.com/intl/de_US/help/terms_maps.html.